luisdelaye/Mexstrain/README.md

 ------------------------------------------------------------------------
 ```

 As mentioned above, the output has two sections.
 The first part, shows if there is a name in metadata.tsv that is not found in color_ordering.tsv.
 The warning shows the lacking name together with its geographical context.
 For instance, the name 'Huixtla' is lacking in color_ordering.tsv and its geographical context whitin metadata.tsv is: 'North America / Mexico / Chiapas / Huixtla'.
 It is important to understand that whithin metadata.tsv the names of the geographic localities are organized in the following way: 'region / country / division / location'.
+Not all entries in metadata.tsv have the four categories, some of them have only 'region / country / division ' or fewer.
 In this case 'Huixtla' is a 'location'.
-Not all entries in metadata.tsv have the four categories, some of them have only 'region / country / division ' or fewer.

 The second part of the output shows whether there are names repeated within differen geographical contexts.
 Note that this may not be an error by itself since it is common to find localities sharing the same name.
 For instance, see the case of 'Campeche' which can refer to the State of Campeche or to the City of Campeche.
 By the way, the true name of the State of Campeche is: 'Estado Libre y Soberano de Campeche' and the true name of the City of Campeche is: 'San Francisco de Campeche'.
 But for short, people uses Campeche for both.
 In cases like this, it is not necesary to change the names in metadata.tsv.

-Now see the case of 'Altamira' which is in the states of 'Nuevo Leon' and 'Tamaulipas'.
+Now see the case of 'Altamira' (also in the second part of the output) which is in the states of 'Nuevo Leon' and 'Tamaulipas'.
 This is a problem because each name has to be associated with a single geographic coordinate in lat_longs.tsv.
 To fix this, we will have to asign different names to the cities of 'Altamira' from 'Nuevo Leon' and from 'Tamaulipas' (for example, we can change the names to: 'Altamira Nuevo Leon' and 'Altamira Tamaulipas').

 In addition to the above, you may get some surprises.
 For instance, you may think that it is a mistake that 'Baja California' is a 'location' within the state of 'Chiapas', however it is not.
 There is in fact a town named 'Baja California' in the State of 'Chiapas' (you can chech this if you google: Baja California Chiapas).
 Finally see the case of 'Aguascalientes' (the city) wich is in two geographical contexts, in one the State of 'Aguascalientes' is spelled correctly: 'North America / Mexico / Aguascalientes' and in the other it has a typo: 'North America / Mexico / Aguascallientes'.
 We will see how to fixt the above problems soon.

-In addition to the above output, compare_names.pl output a text file named substitute_proposal.tsv that contains three columns (example):
+In addition to the above, compare_names.pl creates a text file named substitute_proposal.tsv that contains three columns separated by tabs:

 ```
 'Asientos'  'North America / Mexico / Aguascalientes / Asientos'  'North America / Mexico / Aguascalientes / Asientos'